 No.2: Made in Explora Maker Space

-Made in Explora is a maker space that offers educational activities also accessible to the age group 3-6 years.
+Made in Explora is a maker space that offers educational activities for all kids, including the younger age group 3-6 years.

 Kids can learn about science, technology and art through a hands-on approach, which concentrates learning on experience through observation and experimentation of different materials.